nextstrain/ncov/README.md

 ## Notes

-There were 5 SNPs present in the Wuhan samples in the first 11 bases of the alignment that are masked with `N` in the pipeline (via rule `mask`) as likely sequencing artifacts.
+There were 6 SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.
+A SNP at 18529 in BetaCoV/Wuhan/IVDC-HB-04/2020 appears directly adjacent to long stretch of ambiguous bases and so has also been masked.
 Additionally, sample BetaCoV/Wuhan/IVDC-HB-05/2019 may have sequencing artifacts that make it appear more diverged than it actually is.
+This sample has been dropped from the above analysis.

+Site numbering and genome structure uses [BetaCoV/Wuhan-Hu-1/2019](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) as reference.
+The phylogeny is rooted relative to the closest outgroup virus [bat-SL-CoVZXC21](https://www.ncbi.nlm.nih.gov/nuccore/MG772934).
+Temporal resolution assumes a nucleotide substitution rate consistent with MERS-CoV evolution of 4.59 &times; 10^-4 subs per site per year.